Earn rewardsJOIN CLUB CLARINS!

 Although you may want to immediately tend to your painful skin, it’s important to remember that the best thing that you can do for your body is hydrate it.
 So while you get out of the sun, and make a plan to find sunburn relief products, you should drink as much water as you can.
 This will help get some moisture back into your body and assist your cells in their recovery.

 If your sunburn isn’t extreme enough to go to the ER, then you should simply take something to deal with the pain.
 Try and take an over the counter painkiller or anti-inflammatory to deal with the pain, while you try to sort out your skin.

 After being sunburnt, your skin will be painful and hot to the touch.
 Cold water is a great sunburn itch relief and once you’re out of the sun, you must pop into a cold bath or shower for around 5 minutes to simply offer your skin some relief.

 Use after sun lotion

 Now it’s time to give your skin the pampering that it deserves.
 Get your hands on some Clarins’ After Sun Care to revive and replenish your sunburnt skin.
-Each one is rich in plant extracts, like Aloe Vera, that have been specifically chosen for their ability to soothe and hydrate damaged skin.
+Each product in our range is rich in plant extracts like Aloe Vera, which have been specifically chosen for their ability to soothe and hydrate damaged skin.